designervenkat/hono-tanstack/README.md

 # BetterNews - Fullstack Hacker News Clone

 This repo is an implementation of some of the core features of HackerNews.
-It is developed in the YouTube video linked below.
-It includes post, comments, nested comments, authentication and deployment with Docker as well.

 Utilises the following: